massimocaprinali/cloud-foundry-public/liberty-jconsole.md

 ## Monitor the Liberty runtime with JConsole:
 {: #steps_to_monitor}

-1. Push your app within a server package containing an appropriate server.xml.
+1. Push your app within a server package containing an appropriate `server.xml` file.
 2. Start the JConsole app with the appropriate system properties on the command line.
 3. Provide the proper Remote Process URL, Username, and Password to JConsole.

 ### Push the server package
 {: #push_server_package}

 Push the server package containing your app limiting it to a single instance.
-Your server.xml file must contain the `monitor-1.0` and `restConnector-1.0` features.
+Your `server.xml` file must contain the `monitor-1.0` and `restConnector-1.0` features.
 It must also contain a basicRegistry element and administrator-role element.
 ```
        <featureManager>
            <feature>jsp-2.2</feature>